rgeber/jars/README.md

 ## TODO

+* Improve documentation.
+Especially on how to set up the OIDC provider.
 * Generator for SURQL files (e.g. ask for JWKS URL, Database, Namespace, etc.)
 * Generator for OIDC env variables
+* Add local authentication using SurrealDB's `SIGNUP` and `SIGNIN` functionality.
+* Allow for different types of pickle beyond text (e.g. images, audio, etc.)
+* "Detail view" for pickle instead of just a list display
+* Add Nuxt tests
+* Add docker compose file(s) for easy setup

 ## Troubleshooting